ShakhovaP/anonymous-mailer/README.md

 # anonymous-mailer

-Service that allows you to send an email anonymously.
+Server side of service that allows you to send an email anonymously.

 ### Thanks to our contributors!